 Kafka captures streaming data by publishing records to a category or feed name called a topic.
 Kafka consumers can then subscribe to topics to retrieve that data.
 For each topic, the Kafka cluster creates and updates a partitioned log.
-Kafka send all messages from a particular producer to the same partition, storing each message in the order it arrives.
-Partitions therefore function as a structure commit log, containing sequences of records that are both ordered and immutable.
+Kafka sends all messages from a particular producer to the same partition, storing each message in the order it arrives.
+Partitions, therefore, function as a structure commit log, containing sequences of records that are both ordered and immutable.

 As Kafka adds each record to a partition, it assigns a unique sequential ID called an offset.

 Because Kafka always sends real-time data to consumers in the order that it was stored in the partition, retrieving data from a single partition in your preferred order is simple: all you have to do is store it in the order you’d like it in the first place.
 But Kafka makes things significantly more complicated by not maintaining a total order of records when topics have more than one partition.

 If your application requires total control over records (and being limited to a single consumer process per consumer group is no problem), using a topic with just one partition might be your best solution.
 For most applications that level of control isn’t necessary, however, and it’s better to use per-partition ordering and keying to control the order of retrieved data.

 Using Kafka Partitioning and Keying to Control Data Order